MattThommes/amplify-react-app/README.dev.md

     8. Distribution Directory Path: `build`
     9. Build Command: `npm run build`
     10. Start Command: `npm start`
-    11. Select `AWS profile` for the authentication method you want to use.
+    11. For `Using default provider  awscloudformation ?
+Select the authentication method you want to use:`, choose `AWS profile`.
-    12. Select `amplify-feb2021-b` for the profile you want to use.
+    12. Select the profile you want to use.
-        1. If you don’t see the above profile, edit ~/.aws/config and ~/.aws/credentials to ensure it is present in both files.
+        * If you don’t see the correct profile, edit ~/.aws/config and ~/.aws/credentials to ensure it is present in both files.
 8. Commit changes then push.
 Don’t forget newly generated files:
     1. `git add .gitignore`
     2. `git add package-lock.json`
     3. `git add amplify` (not sure this is needed since it can be auto-generated again)
 9. Create `staging` branch (from `master` branch) locally  then push:
     1. `git checkout -b staging`
-    2. `git push upstream staging`
+    2. `git push origin staging`

 ### Automated steps (BETA)